NJIT-WIS/project-management-github-activity/README.md

 ### Complete the Assignment By adding your issues to these 3 lists and count how many times each issue is mentioned.
 The number in the bracket next to each issue is the count, you should set your count at 1 for your issue.
 We need the count of how many times the issue is mentioned, so that we can prioritze each issue.
 ### Your list should look like this:
 #### Things we understand**
 1. Git Commands
+2. Docker
+3. Cloud Computing Fundamentals
+4. Git Commands
-2. Using Docker
+5. Using Docker
-3. Using GitHub
+6. Using GitHub
 #### Things we don't understand
 1. Better solve merge conflicts
 2. Watchtower